Are you attracting pests to your home without realising?

 12. Gaps, cracks, and crevices

 Rodents are always on the lookout for a way into your home and mice especially can squeeze through tiny holes.
 Thin cracks in window and door frames can also provide a way inside for insects.
-We advise searching for and sealing up any potential entry points to pests, no matter how small
+We search for and seal up any potential entry points to pests, no matter how small.